lexich/genericrelationview/README.md

 #About

-admin interface for GenericForeignKey fields
+django admin interface for GenericForeignKey fields

 ##Usage